 Whether partaking in some local shopping in Old Port, sunbathing on the shore, or indulging in one of the amazing Portland, Maine, restaurants, there’s no shortage of ways to keep busy and enjoy yourself.
 Stuck on how to spend a lazy weekend day?
 Try one of these local treasures:

-- Bar crawl around the city: With great food comes great cocktails.
-Sample Portland’s mixology for yourself by doing a DIY bar crawl — in the summer, you’ll surely be joined by giddy groups of bachelor and bachelorette parties.
-Whatever you do, be sure to pay a visit to Lincoln’s, a true speakeasy-style bar where cash-only drinks will cost you just $5.
+With great food comes great cocktails.
+Sample Portland’s mixology for yourself by doing a DIY bar crawl — in the summer, you'll surely be joined by giddy groups of bachelor and bachelorette parties.
+Whatever you do, be sure to ask the locals where you can find Lincolns, a true speakeasy-style bar with cash-only drinks that will only cost you just $5.

 Already picturing yourself in Portland, strolling down the cobblestone streets, lobster roll in hand, looking for the perfect bench to admire the Atlantic’s crashing waves?
 Whether it’s a post-retirement move, you’re relocating for a new job, or you’re just ready for a change in scenery, moving to Portland just may prove to be the perfect move.